usbong/game-off-2025post-test/README.md

 I've added a total of `16` coins that the hero could collect.
 Actually, there are `17` because one is used as a display icon to indicate how many the hero has collected so far.
 Moreover, this item could be replaced with a fruit or some other object.
 At the code level, I opted not to create a `double array` to reduce the amount of code that I'd have to write and check for human errors, thereby speeding up the development.
 Still, if this item would behave in a more complex way just like with the monsters that attack the hero, then it would be necessary to create a `double array` for this as well.

 I've also updated the code to determine where the hero will be facing based on the `iDeltaX`, which is the `x` position of the point where the user clicked the mouse.
-Previously, without the `offset`, even a few pixels to the left of the center in the `x` axis resulted to the hero facing to the right.
+Previously, without the `offset`, even a few pixels to the left of the hero's center in the `x` axis resulted to the hero facing to the right.

 **Unlocked Possibilities:**